 A student who has met these conditions and desires academic forgiveness must submit a written request to the Executive Vice Chancellor for Academic Affairs.
-After verification of the student's eligibility, the EVCAA shall inform the Registrar, in writing, that academic forgiveness has been granted to the student.

-Once academic forgiveness has been granted, the following applies to the student's academic record:
+If academic forgiveness is granted, the following applies to the student's academic record:

 - 1. All curriculum requirements will be in accordance with those in force at the time of or subsequent to the student's readmission. - 2.
 The student may not receive Academic Honors upon graduation. - 3.
 The student's grade point average is recalculated beginning with the semester in which the student was readmitted to the University. - 4.
 Courses in which the student received a passing grade prior to readmission may, at the discretion of the Executive Vice Chancellor for Academic Affairs, be applied toward the degree.
-All academic hours attempted at USC will be calculated toward the GPA.
-The student's GPA will be recalculated using the GPA after readmission and a 2.00 on all grade hours taken prior to readmission.

-- 5. The following statement shall appear on the academic record and transcript of any student granted academic forgiveness: "This student was granted academic forgiveness under the USC Academic Forgiveness Program.
+All academic hours attempted at USCB will be calculated toward the GPA.
+The student's GPA will be recalculated after readmission and a 2.00 on all grade hours taken prior to readmission. - 5.
+The following statement shall appear on the academic record and transcript of any student granted academic forgiveness: "This student was granted academic forgiveness under the USC Academic Forgiveness Program.
 The GPA has been recalculated under the criteria of this program to allow for eligibility for graduation." - 6.
-The permanent academic record will remain an unmodified record of all work attempted at the USC.
+The permanent academic record will remain an unmodified record of all work attempted at the University.